Policy Statement on Salary Structure

 Step increases on the grid provide for orderly salary progression in one’s career.
 They are an entitlement as compensation for contributions and enhanced competencies that are a result of experience.
 Since such improvements are more rapid at the beginning of a career, the value of a step should be greater in earlier years when advancements are more rapid.
 Step increases should not be based on merit assessments.

-CAUT is opposed to the payment of market differentials.
+The use of market differentials and merit increases is inherently discriminatory, particularly against members of historically disadvantaged groups.
 Where market differentials and merit pay exist they should be phased out in a systematic fashion.

 All employee groups, including contract academic staff, should be on the grid, pro-rated, including benefits and any other right accorded by the Collective Agreement to regular academic staff.